Portrait of Brittany Feenstra sitting at desk smiling at her dog

 Hi!
 I’m Brittany.

 I've been building websites professionally for over a decade.
 Over the years I've delivered projects for some really big companies and some teeny tiny ones — but the work I keep coming back to is with small businesses, entrepreneurs, solo practitioners, and nonprofits.
-Basically, places where a website can genuinely move the needle and take up space against the increasingly monopolized landscape of the modern web.
+Basically, places where a website can make a meaningful positive change and take up space against the increasingly monopolized landscape of the modern web.

-My day job is web consulting.
-I build websites.
-I work in SquareSpace, Wix, Webflow, and Shopify (just to name a few platforms).
-I'm comfortable getting technical when a project calls for it (Python pipelines, custom web applications, archive migrations - whatever).
-Sometimes projects require different tools - I’ll always speak up about that.
-If I’m the right person for the job, amazing - if not, hey!
-Now you know who or what kind of help you’re searching for.
+Sometimes projects require really specific skills and I'll always speak up about that.
+If I'm the right person for the job, amazing — if not, hey!
+Now you know who or what kind of help you're searching for.

-Before I went fully independent, I spent over six years in consulting — scoping and delivering complex projects for major brands, and eventually managing 70+ engineers and $50M in active work.
-That background shows up constantly in what I do now — I'm wired to dig into the layers of a problem before jumping to a solution, and I'm good at helping people make smart decisions without making things more complicated than they need to be.
+Before I went fully independent, I spent over six years in software consulting — scoping and delivering complex, proprietary projects for major brands, while managing 70+ engineers and $50M in active work.
+My background helps me do what I do now really well.
+I'm wired to dig into the layers of a problem before jumping to a solution, and I'm good at helping people make smart decisions that often save them money without making things more complicated than they need to be.

 Why “ELC”